 The cards are available online, at select retail locations, the Compass Customer Service Centre at Stadium-Chinatown Station and the West Coast Express Office at Waterfront Station (see the section below for details).

-In addition to the traditional card format, the Compass Card is also available in a recently introduced wristband (in both adult and concessionary format).
+In addition to the traditional card format, the Compass Card is also available in recently introduced wristband and mini(keychain) versions.
+Both options can be purchased in adult and concessionary formats.

 They function in exactly the same manner as the traditional card format and can be obtained for the same $6 deposit.